BryceStevenWilley/visioning_texts/README.md

 # Visioning Texts: A D3 project that (locally) visualizes statistics about your messages from Signal or Whatsapp

 Pretty much what the title says.
-All javascript is executed locally in the browser, no of your data is sent anywhere, and you get some (in my opinion) pretty cool data visualizations of your conversations.
+All JavaScript is executed locally in the browser, no of your data is sent anywhere, and you get some (in my opinion) pretty cool data visualizations of your conversations.

 Check it out [live](https://brycewilley.xyz/visioning_texts) (still with nothing being sent out).